Reach-avoid games for players with damped double integrator dynamics: Simulations

 We then simulate the situation that the attacker adopts MRR strategy to reach the optimal point in $\mathcal{R}_{III}$, while the defender reaches the same point in maximum acceleration.
-The results are shown in Fig.~\ref{fig:example4s}.
-If both the attacker and defender adopt strategies to reach the minimal point in $\mathcal{R}_{III}$, the attacker and the defender reach the point at the same time, as shown in Fig.~\ref{subfig:4s-AD-R3}.
-If the defender still applies strategy I, the payoff function will become even smaller when the game terminates, as shown in Fig.~\ref{subfig:4s-A-R3}.
+As shown in Fig.~\ref{subfig:4s-AD-R3}, two players reach the point at the same time.
+If the defender still applies ADR strategy, the payoff function will become even smaller when the game terminates, presented in Fig.~\ref{subfig:4s-A-R3}.

-In the second case, the minimal point is in $\mathcal{R}_{II}$.
-The attacker will applies strategy I while defender aims to capture the attacker with strategy I in the shortest time, i.e. defender's target point is the intersection of attacker's trajectory and boundary of $\mathcal{R}_{III}$.
+In the third case, the attacker passes through the $\mathcal{R}_{II}$ to reach the terminal position.
+The attacker applies ADR strategy while defender aims to capture the attacker in the shortest time, i.e. defender's target point is the intersection of attacker's trajectory and boundary of $\mathcal{R}_{III}$.
 The initial states are set as follow: $x_{A0}=0,\ y_{A0}=-5,\ x_{D0}=-0.5,\ y_{D0}=-4.9,\ v_{Ax0}=0,\ v_{Ay0}=0,\ v_{Dx0}=2,\ v_{Dy0}=0$.
 The result of the game are shown in Fig.~\ref{fig:example5}.
-Strategy I neglects the possibility of being captured, resulting in the attacker being captured before arriving expected terminal point.
+The attacker neglects the possibility of being captured, resulting in the attacker being captured before arriving expected terminal point.